 Where may I find online News & Information about the Fund?

 Follow us on Facebook to read how the Arizona Military Family Relief Fund is helping Arizona's service members and veterans overcome hardships caused by their deployment.
-Also, watch for news and information specific to Service Members and Veterans - and their families - who have served in combat deployments since September 11, 2001.
+Also, watch for news and information specific to Service Members and Veterans - and their families.

 In the section below, please find agendas and meeting minutes for the Arizona Military Family Relief Fund Advisory Committee, which meets monthly.
 The attached files appear in the order of most-recent-first.